cbass2404/wctrl-auto-ab-detent-ratio/README.md

 | `F-4E-45MC` with entries `f-4` and `F-4E` | 70 % (longest match wins)         |

 The ratio table lives in this tool's own `config.json` and is the single source of truth.
-SimAppPro is never read at runtime — it is an Electron app that rewrites its whole config from memory, so treating it as a live source made this tool hostage to another program's lifecycle.
+SimAppPro is never read at runtime, it is an Electron app that rewrites its whole config from memory, so treating it as a live source made this tool hostage to another program's lifecycle.
 Edits are made with `launch-config-manager.cmd`, and a running helper picks them up within two seconds by watching the file's timestamp.